The Archways Project

 The Archways Project is a one night curatorial initiative that features the apartment complex as an exhibition site.
-Archways, a complex in the Cherrywood neighborhood, is owned by Roscoe Properties and features large, remodeled efficiency apartments with wood laminate flooring, appliances, and new fixtures and hardware.
+Archways, a complex in the Cherrywood neighborhood in Austin, TX, is owned by Roscoe Properties and features large, remodeled efficiency apartments with wood laminate flooring, appliances, and new fixtures and hardware.
 On Sunday May 16th four Archways efficiencies will be transformed into small gallery spaces displaying sculpture, performance, video, drawing, and painting from over a dozen Texas artists.

 Apartment 316: Allison Myers curates the metalwork of Rebekah Frank.
 The artist recently began interacting with metals in a fine art context after working for eight years as a professional blacksmith.
 Engaging with historically gendered materials and processes, she creates forms that derive from idealized feminine behaviors?.
 In this body of work she concentrates on structures that constrain the body, uniting her interest in gender with her research into medieval torture devices, neuroaesthetics and psychology.

 Apartment 202: Katie Anania invites Kristina Felix an Jeff Stanley to create a performance in her apartment.
 With the aid of images and discourse, Felix and Stanley's joint PowerPoint performance seeks to combine the recent oil spill in the Gulf of Mexico, the War on Drugs, and the entire gamut of U.S./Mexico foreign relations.